Why is this important?

 The Crofting Register

-A new, online Crofting Register has been launched and will be completed over time.
+An online Crofting Register has been launched by the Registers of Scotland and will be completed over time.
 It is map-based and free to search and will display the exact boundaries of each croft.

-There is a fee to register a croft but a discount will apply if several crofts in a township make a joint application to register before 30 November 2013.
-More information is available on the Crofting Register website at www.crofts.ros.gov.uk.
+There is a fee to register a croft.
+More information about when registration is required, application forms and guidance is available on the Crofting Register website at www.crofts.ros.gov.uk.

 A crofter is normally the tenant of a croft and pays rent to the landlord of the croft.
 If you own your own croft, you must live on the croft or you have to find a tenant to occupy the croft.

 The main differences between crofts and other small agricultural tenancies are that:-